ietf-wg-ohai/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 Designated Resolvers ({{!DDR=I-D.draft-ietf-add-ddr}}).
 Clients can access these gateways through trusted relays.

-This document defines a way to use DNS records to advertise that an HTTP service supports Oblivious HTTP.
-This advertisement is a parameter that can be included in SVCB and HTTPS DNS resource records {{!SVCB=I-D.draft-ietf-dnsop-svcb-https}} ({{svc-param}}).
+This document defines a way to use DNS resource records (RRs) to advertise that an HTTP service supports Oblivious HTTP.
+This advertisement is a parameter that can be included in SVCB and HTTPS DNS RRs {{!SVCB=I-D.draft-ietf-dnsop-svcb-https}} ({{svc-param}}).
 The presence of this parameter indicates that a service can act as a target and has a gateway that can provide access to the target.